Peptide-powered wellness.

 Randomized and observational trials of semaglutide and tirzepatide in women with PCOS have reported significant improvements in body weight, HOMA-IR (a marker of insulin resistance), free androgen index, and menstrual regularity.
 The 2023 International Evidence-Based Guideline for the Assessment and Management of Polycystic Ovary Syndrome — the global standard-of-care document — formally recognizes GLP-1 RAs as a treatment option for weight management in women with PCOS who have not responded sufficiently to lifestyle intervention.
 Individual response varies, and effect sizes depend on baseline weight, duration of therapy, and adherence.

 Metformin and myo-inositol both improve insulin sensitivity through different mechanisms and are widely used in PCOS care.
 They are not exclusive with GLP-1 — many patients stack them.
-Your clinician will review what you are already taking and what makes sense to add, continue, or change.
-The decision is made individually; the clinician will not push or remove an existing medication without medical reason.
+Your physician will review what you are already taking and what makes sense to add, continue, or change.
+The decision is made individually; the physician will not push or remove an existing medication without medical reason.

 The side-effect profile is the same as for the general weight-loss population: nausea, reduced appetite, occasional gastrointestinal disruption, and rare but serious risks (pancreatitis, gallbladder issues, certain thyroid contraindications).
 PCOS patients with a history of gastroparesis, prior bariatric surgery, or significant gallbladder disease should disclose that during intake — these are common comorbidities and they change the dose plan.

-The protocol is delivered via telehealth in all 50 states.
-Initial intake, clinician review, prescription, and follow-up visits are all conducted online.
-Lab work — when the clinician orders it — is sent to a local Quest or Labcorp draw site.
-In-person care is not required to enroll, but the clinician may recommend an in-person GYN or endocrinology visit alongside the program if the clinical picture warrants it.
+The protocol is delivered via telehealth in 48 US states and the District of Columbia (Alaska and Mississippi are not currently served).
+Initial intake, physician review, prescription, and follow-up visits are all conducted online.
+Lab work — when the physician orders it — is sent to a local Quest or Labcorp draw site.
+In-person care is not required to enroll, but the physician may recommend an in-person GYN or endocrinology visit alongside the program if the clinical picture warrants it.

 Start here

 Six questions identifies your PCOS phenotype and shows whether semaglutide, tirzepatide, or a microdose protocol fits your profile.
-Free, no payment required.
+Free, takes about a minute.

 Or just get the guide by email